stevekinney/tailwind-workshop/src/content/aspect-ratio.md

 ```

 This class automatically applies a 16:9 aspect ratio, commonly used for YouTube videos.
 For other ratios, you can use arbitrary values like `aspect-[3/2]`.

-With these Tailwind utilities, shaping images and creating responsive designs is easier than ever.
-Future chapters will explore arbitrary values and other advanced features.